-There are tens of thousands of different succulent species out there and the number keeps growing as new plants are being created by growers.
+There are tens of thousands of different succulent species and varieties out there and the number keeps growing as new plants are being created by growers every year.
 Thanks to globalization succulents endemic to one part of the world are being grown world wide and sometimes the conditions can be very different to their home environment- dessert succulents grown in cold climates, for instance.

 Most succulents can't grow outside in countries with harsh winters as, apart from a few species like Sempervivum or some Sedum, succulents are not frost hardy.
 The water in the leaves freezes and the whole plant collapses into mush if exposed to frost for too long.
 Short exposure to frost is like to leave burn marks on leaves.

 In cold climates succulents will need to be brought indoors or in a greenhouse in order to survive the freezing temperatures.
 Our nursery grows 95% of our succulents outdoors all year round but the temperature rarely drops below 1C (33.8F).

 Some succulents also have hard time surviving in humid environments and so may need to be sheltered from the rain.
 Although, those succulents that need the sun to grow well will still need to stay outdoors on a covered, sunny veranda or in a greenhouse where watering can be controlled.

 High humidity is not succulents' best friend and may cause fungal diseases such as mildew, black or brown spots and rot.

 The majority of succulents come from dry, arid parts of the world (with the exception of jungle cacti or Rhipsalis) and do not cope well in tropical climates.

 When watering is controlled and succulents are not rained on in humid environments, they stand a chance.
 But if they are constantly wet, succulents will struggle.
 Many succulent species will not survive even if they are sheltered and have their roots dry.